markvanderloo/tinytest/pkg/README.md

 #### Monitor side-effects

-Side-effects, such as changing environment variables or changing the working directory can cause hard-to-trace bugs.
+Side-effects, such as changing environment variables, locale settings, or changing the working directory can cause hard-to-trace bugs.
 Add the statement
 ```
 report_side_effects()
 ```